Obesity in adults

 What is obesity?1

-The National Institute for Health and Care Excellence (NICE) recommends the use of body mass index (BMI) to assess overweight and obese individuals.
+The National Institute for Health and Care Excellence (NICE) recommends the use of body mass index (BMI) to assess for overweight and obesity.
 It advises the measurement of waist circumference to supplement this in individuals with a BMI under 35 kg/m2.
 NICE advises BMI be used as a practical measure of adiposity, but warns that this should be interpreted with caution, as it is not a direct measure.
 Particular caution should be taken in interpreting BMI in certain groups (see section below).

 The BMI